-Does my landlord have to get a court order to evict me?
+Does your landlord need a court order to evict you?

-  In most cases a landlord will need a court order to evict a tenant, but some

-  people can be evicted without going to court.
-This will be the case if you

-  are an excluded occupier.
-You will need to check what type of tenancy you
+In most cases a landlord will need a court order to evict a tenant, but some people can be evicted without going to court.
+This will be the case if you are an excluded occupier.
+You will need to check what type of tenancy you have.

-  have.

 Where is the hearing?